 What is Actinium-PSMA?

 A commonly used alpha emitter is Actinium-225 (Ac-225).
 When this Ac-225 is linked to a substance that specifically binds to PSMA on the tumor cells, the Ac-225 can destroy the cancer cells to which it is bound.
 Alpha emitters cause double-stranded DNA damage, unlike the single-stranded DNA damage of beta emitters.
 Due to this, alpha emitters are more powerful when irradiation tumor cells, yet will also have increased side effects As a result, Ac-225-PSMA appears to have a stronger antitumor effect than Lu-177-PSMA.
 Thus, it is hypothesized that patients who no longer respond to Lu-177-PSMA may still respond to Ac-225-PSMA.
 However, treatment with Ac-225-PSMA is still experimental.
-Several centers worldwide are currently doing research on Ac-225-PSMA, such as at the Erasmus MC.
+Globally, there is a lot of scientifc interest in Ac-225-PSMA, such as at the Erasmus MC.

 Most published studies discussing Ac-225-PSMA therapy have been conducted on patients who have already received many treatments and are approaching the end of their lives.
-Only 1 study has been conducted in patients with high volume disease who had not yet received chemotherapy.
-Studies have shown that a dose of 100 KBq Ac-225-PSMA per kg body weight is an optimal dose, combining maximum effect with tolerable side effects.
-This is also the amount used in all studies with Ac-225-PSMA.
-The largest study with 40 participants shows that half of the patients had such major side effects to the salivary glands that the therapy had to be discontinued.
+The data involving Ac-225-PSMA in earlier disease stages is very limited.
+Studies have shown that a dose of 100 KBq Ac-225-PSMA per kg body weight is currently best with a maximum effect and tolerable side effects.
+The largest study with 40 participants does show that many patients had such side effects to the salivary glands (permanent/ severe dry mouth) that therapy had to be discontinued.
 However, side effects reports vary widely between different publications.
 For example, a study from South Africa reported no serious (grade 3/4) side effects to the salivary glands.

 The kidneys and bone marrow are also at risk with Ac-225-PSMA therapy.
 However, no study has reported grade 3/4 toxicity to these organs.
 Long-term side effects of Ac-225-PSMA therapy are not yet known.